accessibilitywars/zaw2/content/builds/condi-virtuoso.md

 ## Gearing

-There are multiple gear combinations that will arrive at the same total value of stats.
-However, we will be copying the gear that Snow Crows uses as that is most widely used.
+<small> *There are multiple gear combinations that will arrive at the same total value of stats.
+However, we will be copying the gear that Snow Crows uses as that is most widely used.* </small>

 {{ light(
 	head="Rampager's",